Meal and Entertainment Deductions

 You must substantiate the expense by showing the amount, the time and place, and the business purpose.
-Plus for entertainment, meals, and expenses, you must identify the business relationship of the persons involved.
+For meals and allowable entertainment expenses, you must identify the business relationship of the persons involved.
 An easy way is to simply write names and purpose(s) on all your receipts.

-So act like a reporter - but instead of "who, what, when, where, why, and how" record:
+So, act like a reporter but, instead of "who, what, when, where, why and how," make a record of:

 - How much?

 - What was the business relationship of the participants/recipients?

 As always contact a tax advisor for tax deductibility information.